sv3nd/sparkProjectTemplate.g8/README.md

 The version of the project is handled by the [sbt-git](https://github.com/sbt/sbt-git) plugin, so it's expecting you to `git init` the project as soon as it's created.

-See also the README.md on the generated project for more instructions on how to build and use it.
+See also the [README.md](src/main/g8/README.md) on the generated project for more instructions on how to build and release it.

 ## Related